 While the amount may seem like a ton when it’s broken down, the daily average price can help you what to expect as an overview of your entire trip.
 On a backpacker’s budget, travelers should expect to spend about $75 US dollars per day.

 A mid-range budget would cost more, but travelers could spend anywhere from $100-$250 US dollars per day.
 Any budget that costs more than $300 US dollars per day would be considered a luxury vacation.

 How to Get Around

 The Netherlands is a small country, which makes it easier to get around.
-But just because its small size doesn’t mean that there aren’t plenty of places to explore.
-With lots of cities and location in the countryside, you’ll most likely find yourself traveling all around the Netherlands.
+However, just because it’s small size doesn’t mean that there aren’t plenty of places to explore.
+With lots of cities and locations in the countryside, you’ll most likely find yourself traveling all around the Netherlands.
 By far, the most popular methods of transportation include trains, buses, local public transportation, bicycles, and car rentals.

 Trains are the fastest way to get around the Netherlands and they are very reliable with an affordable price.
 Most tourist areas are less than 3 hours away from Amsterdam by train and most tickets will cost no more than $40 US dollars.
 Shorter train rides will cost even less and will often have prices around $10 US dollars per ticket.

 The Netherlands also has special tour packages, which are basically an unlimited train pass for a set amount of time.
 The package includes the buses and it would give you the best price if you’re traveling a lot.
 Most tour packages will cost $75-$120 US dollars.

 For budget travelers, buses are more affordable but a slower method of transportation.
 Most bus tickets between cities will cost less than $10 US dollars.
 However, sometimes the buses don’t have as many options as the railway system does, which means that you may want to choose a train instead.